DigitaleGesellschaft/jekyll-theme-conference/README.md

 - the talk's `name` (used as identifier),
 - one or more existing `speakers` name(s),
-- optionally, one or more `categories` of which one should be a main category as defined in the site's configuration,
+- optionally, a `track` which should match the tracks defined in the site's configuration,
+- optionally, a list of `tags`
 - optionally, a list of `links` (see the _Links_ subsection below for the available properties):
   - Links with an `icon` are treated separately and are also included on the talk overview page.
   - Links with `live: true` are only shown below the live stream for the given talk in form of buttons.